Contract Automation Software: Concord

 • Predicting potential risks and suggesting mitigations

-According to DocuSign (2025), generative AI represents a "game changer" for contract professionals, though implementing it effectively requires careful consideration of when and how to apply it.
+Generative AI is a game changer for contract professionals, though implementing it effectively requires careful consideration of when and how to apply it.

 2. Blockchain and smart contracts